FarronF/limerick-council-meetings/meetings/2018/09/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th July 2018.md

 the week beginning 25th June, 2018.

-All loose asbestos has been removed and bagged by a specialist contractor.--- 6
+All loose asbestos has been removed and bagged by a specialist contractor.
+---
+6

 Planning and Environmental Services are awaiting final documentation from